marcelduplessis/marcelduplessis.github.io/_pages/about.md

 My research
 ======
 My main research interest is the ocean's role in climate.
-I study the processes that regulate the movement of climate-relevant properties, such as heat, moisture, and carbon dioxide, between the atmosphere and ocean.
-I focus on the upper ocean physical flow dynamics and air-sea interactions, mainly using data from autonomous ocean robotics, including gliders, profiling floats, and uncrewed surface vehciles.
-I combine these data with remotely sensed satellite data and numerical ocean-atmosphere models.
+My goal is to contribute to improved knowledge on the movement of climate-relevant properties, such as heat, moisture, and carbon dioxide, between the atmosphere and ocean.
+In particular, I study the processes responsible for regulating upper ocean physical flow dynamics and air-sea interactions, such as atmospheric storms and ocean eddies.
+I mainly use observational data from autonomous ocean robotics, including gliders, profiling floats, and uncrewed surface vehciles, and I combine these data with remotely sensed satellite data and numerical ocean-atmosphere models.